Vehicular homicide: Canada

 The maximum penalty for dangerous driving causing death, absent any of the remaining 5 elements mentioned above, is 14 years' imprisonment.
 The maximum penalty is otherwise life imprisonment.
-Anyone sentenced to life imprisonment for a Criminal Code driving offence is eligible to apply for parole after serving 7 years, but there is no guarantee of parole.
+There is no minimum sentence.

 United Kingdom

 In the United Kingdom, there is no offense of "vehicular homicide".
 Where a vehicle has been used as a weapon as part of a deliberate assault; and the intention was to kill or cause serious injury; and that assault resulted in the death of the victim then the driver may be charged with murder contrary to the Common Law.

 Where death is the result of driving that falls short of a deliberate assault, the Road Traffic Act 1988 (RTA 88) governs the disposal of the case.
 The offenses created by this act relating to road deaths are as follows ...